Best Practices When Permitting RMM Scripts

-The ThreatLocker Built-In Application definitions cover the components needed to run the RMM software on your machines; RMM scripts are not included in this Built-In Application.
+The ThreatLocker Built-In Application definitions include all components needed to run the RMM software on your machines; RMM scripts are not included in this Built-In Application.
 To permit a script to run in your environment, you will need to permit it separately from the RMM Built-In itself.

-Best practice is to permit scripts from your RMM as you use them, and maintain control of your environment.
+The best practice is to permit scripts from your RMM as you use them and maintain control of your environment.
 It is also worth noting that any scheduled jobs you do have running from your RMM will get picked up during your initial onboarding learning process and be permitted by hash.
-So, provided nothing changes, you will not have to utilize Learning Mode every time they run.
+This way, you will not have to utilize Learning Mode every time they run.

 Permit By Hash

-To permit a script by hash, place a single computer into Learning Mode and run the script on that single learning computer.
-Then, the Policy that is created through Learning Mode can be applied at the organization level you deem appropriate.
+To permit a script by hash, place a single computer into Learning Mode and run the script on it.
+The Policy that is created through Learning Mode can be applied at the organization level you deem appropriate.
 Once the new Policy has been deployed, you can then push the script out through your RMM and it will be permitted to run at the level you applied the Policy.

-To check to see if a particular file is changing hash, click the 'View File History' button as shown below.
+To see if a particular file is changing hash, select the File History' tab within the desired log of the Unified Audit.
 Please note that the File History may not work with some RMM scripts because they tend to change frequently.

-When looking at the file history, keep in mind that it may not always be the same file due to the way ThreatLocker recognizes them.
+When looking at the file history, it may not always be the same file due to the way ThreatLocker recognizes them.
 There may be variables within the filename that may be mismatched.
 Keep this in mind when you are looking at the file history and pay attention to the details that the history provides.

 If you discover a file that is changing hash, you may decide to either approve each script as it needs to run by placing a computer in Learning Mode or to create a custom rule.